 #4 Glute Bridge

 If you’re looking to add a bit of extra glute-boosting action to your fitness routine, you may want to consider using the glute bridge.
-This exercise is a great way to target your glutes and hips simultaneously and can be performed with or without weights.
+With or without weights, this exercise is an excellent method to effectively work your glutes and hips simultaneously.

-The key is to keep your back straight and tight as you lift your legs up towards your butt.
+To effectively lift your legs towards your butt, it is crucial to maintain a straight and tight back.
 Be sure to use moderate intensity when performing this movement, as over-exertion can lead to injury.

 #5 Reverse Lunge With Resistance Band